-The learning outcomes for each subject at each key stage that meet Becta's amenability criteria (see 4.3.1 to 4.3.4) will make up the amenable outcomes from which the BBC may select to produce resources that cover up to 50%.
+The learning outcomes for each subject at each age range that meet these criteria will make up the amenable outcomes from which the BBC may select to produce resources that cover up to 50%.
 We note, however, that the DCMS remit allows the BBC to challenge Becta's decision where it feels it has evidence to show that a learning outcome is already, or might be made, amenable.
-Becta will deal swiftly with any individual appeal and in reaching judgement, will look to maximise the use of ICT in learning and teaching.
+Becta will deal swiftly with any individual appeal and in reaching judgement will look to maximise the use of ICT in learning and teaching.

-3 Becta's judgement on how these types of outcome should be treated for the purpose of defining ICT amenability is dealt with in 4.3.4.
+S Becta's judgement on how these types of outcome should be treated for the purpose of defining ICT amenability is dealt with in 4.3.4.